fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 </label>
 ```

-The new configuration contains a *@label* key on the *source*
+The new configuration contains a `@label` parameter under `source` indicating
-indicating that any further steps takes place on the *STAGING* *Label*
+that the further steps will take place on the `@STAGING` label section.
+The
-section.
-The expectation is that every *Event* reported on the *Source*,
+expectation is that every event reported on the **Source**, the **Routing Engine**
-the *Routing* engine will continue processing on *STAGING*, for hence it
+will continue processing on `@STAGING`.
+Hence, it will skip the old filter
-will skip the old filter definition.
+definition.

 ### Buffers

-In this example, we use `stdout` non-buffered output.
+In this example, we use `stdout`, the non-buffered output.
 But in production,
-you use outputs in buffered mode, e.g. `forward`, `mongodb`, `s3` and
+you use outputs in buffered mode e.g. `forward`, `mongodb`, `s3` and etc. Output
-etc. Output plugin in buffered mode stores received events into buffers
+plugin in buffered mode first stores the received events into buffers and then
-first and write out buffers to a destination by meeting flush
+writes out buffers to a destination after meeting flush conditions.
+So, using
-conditions.
-So using buffered output, you don't see received events
+the buffered output, you do not see the received events immediately unlike
-immediately unlike `stdout` non-buffered output.
+`stdout` non-buffered output.

 Buffer is important for reliability and throughput.
 See
 [Output](/plugins/output/README.md) and [Buffer](/plugins/buffer/README.md)